Mahin556/Ansible/inventory_examples.md

         ansible_become=true ansible_become_user=root
 ```
 ## Inventory variables
-# Extend markdown content to include examples for each group of variables

-markdown_with_examples = """
 ### ✅ Connection Variables (SSH/WinRM-related)
 - `ansible_host`: IP or hostname to connect to
   _Example:_ `ansible_host=192.168.1.10`